danylokravchenko/GeoYCSB/polyphenydb/README.md

 ### 4. Run YCSB

 Now you are ready to run!
-Use the synchronous driver from MongoDB Inc. to load the data:
+By default, on the load stage the data will be imported.
+Use the PolyphenyDB driver to load the data:

     ./bin/ycsb load polyphenydb -s -P workloads/workloada > outputLoad.txt

-Then, run the workload:
+Then, disable the data import in `PolyphenyDbClient:118`, rebuild the client and run the workload:

     ./bin/ycsb run polyphenydb -s -P workloads/workloada > outputRun.txt

-See the next section for the list of configuration parameters for MongoDB.
+See the next section for the list of configuration parameters for PolyphenyDB.

 ## PolyphenyDB Configuration Parameters